Choose your program, change the world.

 International Student Services: International student advisor, on-campus international student orientation, on-campus summer housing

 Test Score Requirements: If your native language is not English, you are required to take the Test of English as a Foreign Language (TOEFL) (minimum of 25 in each category required) or the International English Language Testing System (IELTS).
-Carnegie Mellon requires a TOEFL score of 102 or better on the Internet-based test or an IELTS score of 7.5 or above.
+Carnegie Mellon requires a TOEFL score of 102 or better or an IELTS score of 7.5 or above.

 Application Deadlines and Fees:

-• Early Decision: November 1 (no Early Decision for Acting, Dramaturgy, Music and Technology, Music Theater,
+• Early Decision: November 1 (no Early Decision for Acting, Dramaturgy, Music Theater, Directing, or the School of Music)

 • Regular Decision: January 1 (School of Drama and Music: December 1)